Manipulates the column metadata of a column family.

 ALTER TABLE manipulates the column family metadata.
 You can change the data storage type of columns, add new columns, drop existing columns, and change column family properties.
 No results are returned.

 You can also use the alias ALTER COLUMNFAMILY.

 First, specify the name of the column family to be changed after the ALTER TABLE keywords, followed by the type of change: ALTER, ADD, DROP, or WITH.
 Next, provide the rest of the needed information, as explained in the following sections.

 Changing the Type of a Typed Column

-To change the storage type for a column, use ALTER TABLE and the ALTER and TYPE keywords in the following way:
+To change the storage type for a column of type ascii to type text, use ALTER TABLE and the ALTER and TYPE keywords in the following way:

-The column must already have a type in the column family metadata.
+The column must already have a type in the column family metadata and the old type must be compatible with the new type.
 The column may or may not already exist in current rows.
 No validation of existing data occurs.
 The bytes stored in values for that column remain unchanged, and if existing data is not deserializable according to the new type, your CQL driver or interface might report errors.

 Adding a Typed Column